How contextual information works

 - Used to personalize results without any additional implementation

-Headless Integration
+Headless integration

 For headless storefronts or custom implementations, you must:- Collect relevant contextual information from your application